 \subsection{Detecting Fake Users}

 RPA and MGA directly craft the perturbed values for fake users, instead of using the LDP protocol to generate the perturbed values from certain items.
 Therefore, the perturbed values for the fake users may be statistically abnormal.
 We note that it is challenging to detect fake users via statistical analysis of the perturbed values for the kRR protocol, because the perturbed value of a user is just an item, no matter whether or not the attacker follows the protocol to generate the perturbed value.
 Therefore, we study detecting fake users in the RPA and MGA attacks for the OUE and OLH protocols.
-Since PEM iteratively applies OLH, we can also apply the countermeasure of detecting fake users to PEM.
+Since PEM iteratively applies OLH, we can also apply detecting fake users to PEM.

 \myparatight{OUE} Recall that MGA assigns 1 to all target items and $l$ randomly selected items in the perturbed binary vector for each fake user.
 Therefore, among the perturbed binary vectors from the fake users, a set of items will always be 1.
-However, if the perturbed binary vectors follow the OUE protocol, it is unlikely to observe that this set of items are all 1 for a large number of users.
+However, if the perturbed binary vectors follow the OUE protocol, it is unlikely to observe that this set of items are all 1's for a large number of users.
 Therefore, our idea to detect fake users consists of two steps.
-In the first step, the server identifies item sets that are all 1 in the perturbed binary vectors of a large number of users.
-In the second step, the server detects fake users if the probability that such large number of users have these item sets of all 1 is very small, when following OUE.
+In the first step, the server identifies itemsets that are all 1's in the perturbed binary vectors of a large number of users.
+In the second step, the server detects fake users if the probability that such large number of users have these itemsets of all 1's is small, when following OUE.

-{\bf Step I.} In this step, the server identifies {item sets} that are frequently all 1's among the perturbed binary vectors from the users.
-Figure~\ref{example_itemset} shows an example item set that are all 1's in 3 of the 4 binary vectors.
-Identifying such item sets is also known as \emph{frequent itemset mining}~\cite{agrawal1993mining}.
-In our problem, given the perturbed binary vectors from all users, frequent itemset mining can find the item sets that are all 1's in at least a certain number of users.
-Specifically, a frequent itemset mining method produces some tuples $\bm{B}=\{(B, s)|s\geq \tau\}$, where $B$ is an item set and $s$ is the number of users whose perturbed binary vectors are 1 for all items in $B$.
-In our experiments, we use the popular frequent itemset mining method called FP-growth \cite{han2000mining}.
+{\bf Step I.} In this step, the server identifies {itemsets} that are frequently all 1's among the perturbed binary vectors.
+Figure~\ref{example_itemset} shows an example itemset that are all 1's in 3 of the 4 binary vectors.
+Identifying such itemsets is also known as \emph{frequent itemset mining}~\cite{agrawal1993mining}.
+In our problem, given the perturbed binary vectors from all users, frequent itemset mining can find the itemsets that are all 1's in at least a certain number of users.
+Specifically, a frequent itemset mining method produces some tuples $\bm{B}=\{(B, s)|s\geq \tau\}$, where $B$ is an itemset and $s$ is the number of users whose perturbed binary vectors are 1's for all items in $B$.